 Bexar remained on the east coast for the next year and a half carrying troops and cargo between Norfolk, Quantico, and Morehead City.
 She also ventured south to Kingston, Jamaica; Guantanamo Bay, Cuba; and Cristobal, in the Canal Zone.
 In March 1949, the attack transport conducted exercises at the Vieques operating area before visiting Lagiuria, Venezuela, and the Dutch island of Curaçao.

-Bexar conducted routine operations until 2 May 1954, when she moved to the Mare Island Naval Shipyard for a 10-week overhaul.
+Bexar conducted routine operations until 2 May 1954, when she moved to the Mare Island Naval Shipyard, Vallejo, Calif., for a 10-week overhaul.
 After training out of San Diego that summer and fall, the attack transport sailed on another Far East deployment on 23 October.
-When she arrived in the Far East, tensions between the United States and communist China were higher than usual.
+When she arrived in the Far East, tensions between the U.S. and communist China were higher than usual.
 Viet Minh forces, with communist Chinese support, had driven the French from northern Indochina the summer before; and communist activity near Taiwan, especially across from the Tachen Islands, had increased dramatically in the preceding months.

 Underway 1 February 1968, the day after North Vietnamese and Viet Cong troops began the Tet Offensive against South Vietnam, Bexar carried elements of Battalion Landing Team (BLT) 1/27 to Danang, where the troops disembarked on the 28th to stiffen the regions defenses.
 Returning north, the ship loaded equipment at Sasebo before sailing to Pohang, South Korea, on 11 March.
 While there, she conducted amphibious landing exercises with ROK marines.
 Departing the area on the 17th, she received upkeep and repairs at Sasebo and Subic Bay before sailing to Hong Kong on 12 April for a week of liberty.
 After Bexar visited Singapore in late April, she then carried cargo between Okinawa and Subic Bay through 29 May.

 Although redesignated LPA-237 on 1 January 1969, Bexar reported to the San Francisco Naval Shipyard for inactivation and was decommissioned there on 1 December 1969.
-Though still Navy property, she was berthed with the Maritime Administration's National Defense Reserve Fleet at its facility at Suisun Bay, Calif., on 7 August 1970.
-On 1 September 1976, her name was struck from the Navy list, and she was transferred to the Maritime Administration.
-She was sold for scrap on 19 February 1982.
+She entered the Maritime Administration's (MarAd) National Defense Reserve Fleet at its facility at Suisun Bay, Calif., on 7 August 1970, MarAd assuming custody at 3:00 p.m. that day.
+The Navy transferred permanent title to the ship to MarAd on 1 July 1972.

 Bexar received four battle stars for Korean War service and six battle stars for Vietnam War service.